DSchallenberg/hidefromthebride/README.md

 # hidefromthebride
-A simple game I developed for my studies at university.
+A simple game I developed for my studies at university using python and pygame.
 Have fun!

 You are a future husband, who has wedding cold feet.
 So try to avoid any collisions with your upcoming wife.
 Use arrow keys to move.